InsanityBot/pterodactyl-eggs/README.md

-# :bird: InsanityBot Pterodactyl Eggs :egg:
+# :bird: InsanityBot Pterodactyl Egg :egg:
 **THIS EGG IS *NOT* FOR COMMERCIAL-USE.
 INSANITY NETWORK DO NOT TAKE ANY RESPONSIBILITY OR PROVIDE ANY SUPPORT FOR USING THE EGG ON YOUR OWN PTERODACTYL INSTALLATION.**

 ## :wrench: Installation :hammer: